 When is Chinese New Year 2025?

 The Chinese New Year begins on 29 January, ushering in the ‘Year of the Snake’.
-This marks the start of the holiday season, including a week of official public holidays — from 29 January to 4 February — and may extend unofficially for a few weeks.
+This marks the start of the holiday season, including a week of official public holidays — from 28 January to 4 February — and may extend unofficially for a few weeks.

 The festivities for CNY 2025 commence on 22 January and continue until 9 February.
-Many businesses start their Lunar New Year preparations early and reduce production three weeks in advance.
+Many businesses start their Lunar New Year preparations early and reduce production up to three weeks in advance.
 Full operations may resume by the second or third week of February, typically after the Lantern Festival on 12 February.

 Key dates in Chinese New Year 2025 for your supply chain